top of page

 The adjective 'emphatic' has its etymological origins in the Greek language.
 It is derived from the Greek word 'emphatikos,' which means 'expressive' or 'forcible.'
 The term 'emphatic' in English pertains to a strong, forceful, and unequivocal manner of expression or emphasis.
 It signifies the use of language and communication in a way that leaves no room for doubt or ambiguity.
 An emphatic statement or action carries a sense of certainty and insistence, making it clear and impactful.
 Therefore, the etymology of 'emphatic' reflects its historical connection to the idea of forceful and expressive communication, emphasizing the strength and clarity of expression, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of emphatic
+Quiz: Find the meaning of the adjective emphatic:

 Try Again!